byrney/Vagrants/README.md

-oracle-xe    -- An oracle XE install on debian postgres-xl  -- Two postgres XL nodes on a debian VM docker       -- Vanilla docker setup on debian
+oracle-xe    -- An oracle XE install on debian postgres-xl  -- Two postgres XL nodes on a debian VM docker       -- Vanilla docker setup on debian pglogical    -- postgres and pg_logical  (In progress) citus        -- citus db try-out (one master, one worker)
 ```